MarkMizzi/selfhosted/content/en/docs/tutorials/email/dkim.md

 non_smtpd_milters = inet:localhost:12301
 ```

 If `smtpd_milters` or `non_smtpd_milters` are already present and populated, add `, inet:localhost:12301` to the end of both of them.
-For example, if using [SpamAssassin](/docs/tutorials/email/spam) the current configuration will look like this:
+For example, if using [SpamAssassin](/docs/tutorials/email/spam) as a milter, the current configuration will look like this:
 ``` text
 smtpd_milters = unix:/spamass/spamass.sock
 non_smtpd_milters = unix:/spamass/spamass.sock